 WRIT RELIEF IS ESSENTIAL TO RESOLVE AN ISSUE OF URGENT STATEWIDE IMPORTANCE

-The issues presented by this Petition are whether the California Public Utilities Commission (the “Commission”) acted unconstitutionally, unlawfully and in excess of its authority when it enacted an Order which retroactively suspended the right to contract for direct access energy thus terminating the post-July 1 contracts and then retroactively modified the terms of the remaining direct access contracts.
+The issues presented by this Petition are whether the California Public Utilities Commission (the “Commission”) acted unconstitutionally, unlawfully and in excess of its authority when it enacted an Order which retroactively suspended the right to contract for direct access energy, thus terminating the post-July 1 contracts and then retroactively modifying the terms of the remaining direct access contracts.

-In 1996, the Legislature authorized Californians to purchase energy directly from energy service providers other than the utilities regulated by the Commission.
+In 1996, the Legislature authorized Californians to purchase energy directly from ESPs other than the utilities regulated by the Commission.
 (Pub.
 Util.
 Code, § _____.)
-In response, a large number of energy service providers entered the California market.
-These providers ranged from companies located outside of California to California companies providing energy derived from alternative sources such as wind, geothermal and solar.
-As of July 31, 2001, Californians had more than 70,000 direct access contracts (Exhibit __ at ___) and, as the date of the Order, direct access provided approximately 5% of the energy used in the State (Exhibit __ at ___).
+In response, a large number of ESPs entered the California market.
+These ESPs included both companies located outside of California as well as California companies providing energy derived from alternative sources such as wind, geothermal, biomass and solar.
+As of July 31, 2001, Californians had more than 70,000 direct access contracts (Exhibit __ at ___) and direct access provided approximately 3.1% of the energy used in the State (Exhibit __ at ___).

 On February 1, 2001, as a consequence of the energy problems being experienced in California, AB 1X was enacted on an urgency basis.
-This legislation concerned the acquisition and financing of energy by the State for the regulated utilities.
+This legislation concerned the acquisition and financing of electrical energy by the State for sale to California customers and delivery by the regulated utilities.
 One section of the Legislation, codified in Section 80110 of the Water Code, involves the direct access program.
 In pertinent part, this section provides:

 “After the passage of such period of time after the effective date of this section as shall be determined by the commission, the right of retail end use customers . . . to acquire service from other providers shall be suspended.”
 [Emphasis added.]